yohasebe/monadic-chat/docs/console-panel.md

 Stop JupyterLab.

 **Export Document DB** <br />
 Export PDF document data stored in Monadic Chat's PGVector database.
-The exported file will be saved as `monadic.json` in the shared folder.
+The exported file will be saved as `monadic.gz` in the shared folder.

 **Import Document DB** <br />
 Import PDF document data exported by Monadic Chat's export feature into the PGVector database.
-When importing, place a file named `monadic.json` in the shared folder.
+When importing, place a file named `monadic.gz` in the shared folder.

 ## API Token Settings Panel